Mario Francesco Pompedda: Biography

+Death and funeral

 Cardinal Pompedda died in Rome of a brain hemorrhage.
 He was buried in a tomb in the cathedral in Ozieri.

 On 18 February 2010, his remains were reinterred in a specially constructed sarcophagus in the cathedral of Ozieri at the chapel of the Most Holy Sacrament.
 The requiem mass was celebrated at 5 pm, presided by Bishop Sergio Pintor of Ozieri.
 At the end of the mass, Mgr Giuseppe Sciacca, judge of the Roman Rota and a long time collaborator of Cardinal Pompedda, read a special message sent for the occasion by Tarcisio Cardinal Bertone, S.D.B., secretary of State, in the name of Pope Benedict XVI.

+Publications

+Pompedda wrote and co-wrote several books, including;